jguegant/tech.blog/content/C++/meta-crush-saga.md

 ##### **constexpr_string** and **constexpr_string_view**:

 When you are dealing with strings, you do not want to deal with them the C way.
 All these pesky algorithms iterating in a raw manner and checking null ending should be forbidden!
 The alternative offered by **C++** is the almighty **std::string** and **STL algorithms**.
-Sadly, **std::string** may have to allocate on the heap (even wit Small String Optimization) to store their content.
+Sadly, **std::string** may have to allocate on the heap (even with Small String Optimization) to store their content.
 One or two standards from now we may benefit from **constexpr new/delete** or being able to pass **constexpr allocators** to **std::string**, but for now we have to find another solution.

 My approach was to write a **constexpr_string** class which has a fixed capacity.
 This capacity is passed as a value template parameter.
 Here is a short overview of my class: